Zuraiz270/open-source-project-sustainability-study/research_proposal.md

 ## 1.1 The Problem

 Open source software (OSS) forms the backbone of modern software infrastructure, from operating systems to web frameworks to machine learning libraries.
 Yet despite this critical importance, **a large proportion of OSS projects fail to achieve long-term sustainability**.
-Research suggests that many GitHub projects become inactive within a few years of creation [Coelho & Valente, 2017].
+The Synopsys OSSRA 2024 report found that 91% of commercial codebases contained open-source components with no development activity in the past two years [Synopsys, 2024].
+Similarly, Coelho and Valente's (2017) empirical study of 104 deprecated GitHub repositories identified common failure patterns, underscoring how many projects wind down just a few years after creation.

 The software engineering community and industry practitioners commonly evaluate projects using **easily accessible but superficial metrics**: GitHub stars, fork counts, and download statistics.
 However, these popularity indicators fail to capture the true health and sustainability of a project.
-A project with 50,000 stars may be abandoned by its maintainers, while a less visible project with 500 stars may thrive with an active, healthy community for decades.
+A project with tens of thousands of stars may still be abandoned (e.g., GitHub's Atom editor was discontinued in 2022 despite massive popularity [GitHub, 2022]), while a less visible project with 500 stars may thrive with an active, healthy community for decades.
+In other words, **popularity does not guarantee longevity**.

 This disconnect creates significant problems for practitioners:

-- **Software teams** cannot reliably assess which dependencies will remain maintained
+- **Software teams** cannot reliably assess which OSS dependencies will remain maintained over time
-- **Contributors** struggle to identify projects worth investing their time in
+- **Contributors** struggle to identify projects worth investing their time in (beyond surface popularity)
-- **Organizations** lack evidence-based criteria for evaluating OSS adoption decisions
+- **Organizations** lack evidence-based criteria for evaluating OSS adoption risks
-- **Maintainers** don't know which practices actually predict long-term success
+- **Maintainers** lack clarity on which practices truly predict long-term success

 ## 1.2 The Gap

 Previous research has examined individual factors affecting OSS success (governance models, community dynamics, or technical quality) in isolation.
 However, **few large-scale studies have simultaneously investigated how governance practices, community health indicators, and popularity metrics relate to project sustainability**.

 Furthermore, existing popularity metrics (stars, forks) have rarely been validated against long-term project survival and maintenance outcomes.
+Recent research has even uncovered widespread manipulation of these metrics: He et al. (2024) found millions of suspected fake stars on GitHub and concluded that inflated star counts "fail to bring true attention in the long term" [He et al., 2024].
+This gap in evidence leaves both researchers and practitioners without a comprehensive, data-backed understanding of what truly makes an OSS project sustainable.

 ## 1.3 Our Contribution